-The credit ratings accorded by the rating agencies are not recommendations to purchase, hold or sell the rated securities since such ratings do not comment as to their market price or suitability for a particular investor.
+Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities.
+Ratings for debt instruments range along a scale from AAA, in the case of Standard & Poor's and Fitch, or Aaa in the case of Moody's, which represent the highest quality of securities rated, to D, in the case of Standard & Poor's, C, in the case of Moody's and Substantial Risk in the case of Fitch, which represent the lowest quality of securities rated.
+The credit ratings accorded by the rating agencies are not recommendations to purchase, hold or sell the rated securities nor do such ratings provide comment as to market price or suitability for a particular investor.
 There is no assurance that any rating will remain in effect for any given period of time, or that any rating will not be revised or withdrawn entirely by a rating agency in the future if in its judgment circumstances so warrant.
-The ratings on RCI's senior debt of BBB from Standard & Poor's and Fitch and of Baa2 from Moody's represent investment grade ratings.
+The ratings on RCI's senior debt of BBB from Standard & Poor's and Fitch and of Baa1 from Moody's represent investment grade ratings.